 In addition to the prior content analysis of the SES web communities (Cullen et al., 2008), three methodologies were employed to assess the usage of the communities, their benefits to the SES project, and features of the Voluntary Gateway design.
 First, semi-structured interviews following a 'usage, benefits, and design' framework were conducted with nine key informants.
 Key informants were originally selected because of their leadership roles on the project.
-At least one person from each sub-node (except sub-node six1), the project's management committee, and the node office was initially asked to participate in the interviews.
+At least one person from each sub-node (except sub-node six), the project's management committee, and the node office was initially asked to participate in the interviews.
+Sub-node six members were not interviewed because sub-node six designed and evaluated the online community.
 Those selected appeared to be in positions that involved personal interaction with the web communities and also the opportunity to obtain feedback about the communities from other project members.
-One additional interviewee was included based on the recommendation of an initial interviewee (because it was felt that in that particular sub-node the initial interviewee was not the most knowledgeable about the SES communities).
+One additional interviewee was included based on the recommendation of an initial interviewee (because it was felt that in that particular subnode the initial interviewee was not the most knowledgeable about the SES communities).
 All but one person contacted for an interview agreed to participate.